-- 1. Verbal praise referencing our motto - 2.
-Smiles, thumbs up and high fives
+- 1. Verbal praise referencing our motto

+- 2. Smiles, thumbs up and high fives

-- 3. Special classroom responsibilities - 4.
-Verbal praise referencing our virtues - 5.
-Time in with a member of staff to show and discuss achievements and stickers - 6.
-Rewarding points for Godrevy groups - 7.
-A visit to the head teacher for praise and chat - 8.
-Praise postcards sent home - 9.
-Certificates for lighthouse keeper, readers of the week and a school shining light award weekly. - 10.
-Communication with parents verbally to praise, a message on seesaw to parents or an e-mail from the head teacher. - 11.
-Classroom recognition boards - 12.
-Time in with the head teacher for ice cream/hot chocolate to discuss the excellent behaviour.
+- 3. Special classroom responsibilities

+- 4. Verbal praise referencing our virtues

+- 5. Time in with a member of staff to show and discuss achievements and stickers

+- 6. Rewarding points for Class Dojo

+- 7. A visit to the head teacher for praise and chat

+- 8. Praise postcards sent home

+- 9. Certificates for lighthouse keeper, readers of the week and a school shining light award weekly.

+- 10. Communication with parents verbally to praise, a message on seesaw to parents or a phone call.

+- 11. Classroom recognition boards used across the school.

+- 12. Time in with the head teacher for ice cream/hot chocolate to discuss the excellent behaviour.
 We believe that the greatest reward is time and connection, and this is the focus rather than the edible treat. - 13.
 A display board where "our stars" are celebrated each week in our Friday celebration assembly. - 14.
-Children praised in our weekly school newsletter.
+Children praised in our weekly school newsletter. - 15.
+Class Dojo reward points with an agreed set of rewards that is consistent across all classes - 16.
+Positive Noticing postcards/notes and labels